 You'll check these five sights off your list when you've finished this tour.

-- Day 1: Arrive Beijing (you'll actually lose a day coming from the US, so plan on a Day Zero, the day you depart)
+- Day 1: Arrive Beijing (You'll actually lose a day coming from the United States, so plan on the day you depart being Day Zero.)

-- Day 3: Beijing (evening flight to Xi'an after visiting the Forbidden City.)
+- Day 3: Beijing (Take an evening flight to Xi'an after visiting the Forbidden City.)

-- Day 5: Flight to Chongqing (evening board Yangtze River cruise ship)
+- Day 5: Fly to Chongqing, then board a Yangtze River cruise ship.

 - Day 6: River cruise

 - Day 8: River cruise (Take an evening flight to Shanghai.)